Cost of Living in Tennessee [2025]

 How Much Is Healthcare in Tennessee?

-A single adult with no children will pay around $3,095 for medical care in a single year.
-A family of four with two working adults and two children can expect to pay $7,208.
+A single adult without children will pay approximately $3,329 for medical care in a single year.
+A family of four, consisting of two working adults and two children, can expect to pay $11,105.

-If you plan on moving, you can check out the federal healthcare marketplace to see what coverage will be available in your new location.
-If you happen to relocate outside of an enrollment period, you can report your move to make sure you qualify for out-of-state coverage.
+If you plan to move, you can check the federal healthcare marketplace to see what coverage will be available in your new location.
+If you relocate outside of an enrollment period, you can report your move to make sure you qualify for out-of-state coverage.

-For anyone under the age of 26 still on their parent’s insurance plan, it is possible to maintain standing through their policy even when moving to a new state.
-You’ll want to check through your current provider first to see which doctors if any, fall in-network in your new location.
+For anyone under 26 still on their parents’ insurance plan, it is possible to maintain coverage through their policy even after moving to a new state.
+You’ll want to check through your current provider first to see which doctors, if any, fall in-network in your new location.

 How Much Are Utilities in Tennessee?

-The average cost of monthly utilities in Tennessee, including electricity, heating, cooling, water, and garbage for the average renter is $235.38 a month, which is lower than the national average of $253.14.
-Here's how each of the categories break down:
+The average monthly cost of utilities in Tennessee, including electricity, heating, cooling, water, and garbage, for the average renter is $216.44, which is lower than the national average of $225.58.
+Here's how each of the categories breaks down.

 LocationElectricGasWaterFuelTotal